 Education (ECSE) program of the availability of the program.
-94 Additionally, at least 90 days before the 3rd birthday of a child with a disability under Part C EIS, who may be eligible for preschool special education and related services under Part B, the Early Intervention Agency must notify the District that the child will shortly reach the age of eligibility for Gainesville ISD's ECSE program.
-95 The Diagnostician is an appropriate contact to receive such notice.
+Additionally, at least 90 days before the 3rd birthday of a child with a disability under Part C EIS, who may be eligible for preschool special education and related services under Part B, the Early Intervention Agency-must notify the District that the child will shortly reach the age of eligibility for Gainesville ISD's ECSE program.
+The Director of Special Education is an appropriate contact to receive such notice.